-Dean Neff culinary career to his childhood on the coast.
-Growing up in Savannah, he says, “I was very in touch with the ocean,” he says.
-“We were always hanging out at the ocean or fishing in boats, and I wanted to cook everything we caught.”
+Dean Neff credits his culinary career to his childhood on the coast.
+Growing up in Savannah, he says, “I was very in touch with the ocean […] we were always hanging out at the ocean or fishing in boats, and I wanted to cook everything we caught.”

 Neff found himself landlocked when he started his career as a chef, unable to tap into cooking that centered around the coast.
 However, when he landed in Wilmington, North Carolina, he remembered the nostalgia of cooking with fish and seafood again.
 He opened his own restaurant Seabird in a former bank building.
 Inside this space, which gives a nod to old school New England oyster bars, Neff’s cooking highlights the breadth and versatility of North Carolina’s seafood as well as the people producing it.